-Survey of Religious Literature
+HU 281 Survey of Religious Literature

-The objective for this course is to provide students with a working knowledge of important literary works dating from the biblical era through today.
+The objective for this course is to provide students with a working knowledge of important literary works dating from the Biblical era through today.
 This will serve as a springboard to a lifetime of enjoying literature that is edifying.
 Special emphasis will be placed on thinking through which literature is enjoyable and formative for living.

-Introduction to Apologetics (independent study)\
+HU 412 Apologetics (also available as an independent study)